 Credit for paid family and medical leave.
-Eligible employers may qualify for a credit for wages paid in tax years beginning after 2017 to qualifying employees on family and medical leave.
+Eligible employers may qualify for a credit for wages paid to qualifying employees on family and medical leave.
 See section 45S.
 Also see Form 8994 and its instructions.

 Extension of time to file.
-The extension of time to file an estate (other than a bankruptcy estate) or trust return is $5^{1/2}$ months.
+The extension of time to file an estate (other than a bankruptcy estate) or trust return is 51/2 months.